EpicEric/duper/duper_website/docs/spec.md

 ## Objects

-Objects are composed of zero or more key/value pairs.
+Objects are composed of zero or more key-value pairs.

-Keys are on the left of the colon `:` and values are on the right.
+Keys are on the left of the colon `:`, and values are on the right.
 Whitespace is ignored around key names, colon, and values.
 The key, colon, and value may be on the same line or different ones.

 ```duper
 {